MicrosoftDocs/winrt-api/windows.system.profile/systemidentification_getsystemidforpublisher_728928815.md

 The ID has the following characteristics:

 + Unique for each system
-+ On any particular system, all apps by teh same publisher will get the same value for this ID (for all users).
-Conversely, apps by different publishers on the same system will obtain different IDs
++ On any particular system, all apps by the same publisher will get the same value for this ID (for all users).
+Conversely, apps by different publishers on the same system will obtain different IDs.
 + Can be created offline
-+ Persists across restarts, reinstalls and upgrades of Windows, including clean installs (please see below for some exceptions)
++ Persists across restarts, reinstalls and upgrades of Windows, including clean installs (please see below for exceptions)
 + Persists across most hardware modifications
 + Available in OneCore